ethereum-boilerplate/ethereum-boilerplate/README.md

 This boilerplate is built on [react-moralis](https://github.com/MoralisWeb3/react-moralis) and [Moralis](https://moralis.io/).
 Also has its own context provider for quick access to `chainId` or `ethAddress`

 There are many components in this boilerplate that do not require an active web3 provider, they use Moralis Web3 API.
-Morales supports the most popular blockchains and their test networks.
+Moralis supports the most popular blockchains and their test networks.
 You can find a list of all available networks in [Moralis Supported Chains](https://docs.moralis.io/moralis-server/web3-sdk/intro#supported-chains)

 Please check the [official documentation of Moralis](https://docs.moralis.io/#user) for all the functionalities of Moralis.